Print Friendly

 chak work, job

-chakub’al office
+chakub’al working place, office

-chaq’ younger same sex sibling
+chaq’ younger sibling of the same sex

 chikop animal